 “The thing is, you can embarrass somebody to death,” he explained that night, addressing the dangers of the media’s tendency to ridicule unstable, at-risk celebrities.
 “I'm starting to feel uncomfortable about making fun of these people.
 Funny comedy should have a certain amount of joy in it.
 It should be about us attacking the powerful people, attacking the politicians and the Trumps and the blowhards. … We shouldn't be attacking the vulnerable people. … What [Spears is] going through reminds me of what I was doing.
 It's an anniversary; you start to think about it.
 It reminds me of where I was 15 years ago, when I was living like that.
 Now, I'm not saying Britney Spears as an alcoholic; I don't know if she's an alcoholic or not.
 But she clearly needs help.”

-“I did want to use one of her songs [“Oops!...I Did It Again”] in a standup special, and when I requested it, everyone was saying there's no way that song was going to clear,” he says with a chuckle.
+While Ferguson “never heard directly from Miss Spears” after his speech, he stressed, “That was not necessary.
+I wasn't looking for that.”
+However, he does have a feeling that she heard what he said, and that she may have thanked him in her own subtle way.
+“I did want to use one of her songs [“Oops!...I Did It Again”] in a standup special, and when I requested it, everyone was saying there's no way that song was going to clear,” he said with a chuckle in 2019.
 “I asked if I could use it in a standup special, and I got it for nothing.
 That's a very expensive song to use.
-So I'm extremely grateful that she let me do that.”
+So, I'm extremely grateful that she let me do that.”